 Craftwork entries in classes 521 to 532 will be displayed on a covered table top.
-Entries in Classes 533 and 534 should be framed and strung ready to hang on hooks supplied at the Show, and will be displayed on firm, vertical boards along the side of the marquee.
+Entries in Class 534 should be framed and strung ready to hang on hooks supplied at the Show, and will be displayed on firm, vertical boards along the side of the marquee.
 These entries should be no larger than 75cm in any direction.

-- 521 A quilted bag. - 522 An item made using 'upcycled' materials - please state the previous use of materials. - 523 A "cake" or three "cup cakes" crafted in any medium/materials you choose. - 524 A hand made greeting card, of an original design, to be sent to the parents to celebrate the birth of twin
+- A length of bunting (max 7 pennants) designed for a child's nursery. - An item of patchwork (max size 60cm x 40cm). - 523 An item of calligraphy. - A hand made greeting card, of an original design, for a 'special' Birthday.
+To be created by the exhibitor from base materials and using no commercially made embellishments.

-- A hand made "Get Well Soon" card, in which commercially generated components may be used.
 To be displayed in a transparent cover, which must be removable for judging, on a stand supplied by the exhibitor.
-Kits may be used in this class. - A hand made greeting card, using sewing techniques, to be sent to celebrate a Golden Wedding Anniversary.
+Please describe the materials and techniques used on a separate card to be displayed with the entry. - A hand made card to send to a friend or family member on their retirement, in which commercially generated components may be used.
 To be displayed in a transparent cover, which must be removable for judging, on a stand supplied by the exhibitor.
+Kits may be used in this class. - A hand made greeting card, using sewing techniques, to be sent for Christmas.
+To be displayed in a transparent cover, which must be removable for judging, on a stand supplied by the exhibitor.
+Kits may be used in this class. - A hand made hat in any textile material with decoration using buttons. - An Advent Calendar, with small pockets to be filled later.
+No gifts or chocolates in the pockets, please. - A pair of hand-knitted gloves or mittens. - 530 Three small Christmas tree decorations. - A garment in crochet. - A cushion, of an original design, complete with cushion pad inserted.

+533 NOVICE CLASS: A decorated plant pot - using any technique.

+A picture worked on an even weave fabric (which includes aida) and may include one or more techniques and stitches.
 Kits may be used in this class.

-- A hand knitted garment, your choice of yarn.
-Please display the yarn label. - 528 A home-made Christmas cracker using any materials. - 529 A fabric door-stop. - A cushion, of an original design, complete with cushion pad inserted. - An item of calligraphy no larger than A4 size. - A needle case or scissor case for your workbox. - A picture worked on an even weave fabric (which includes aida) and may include one or more techniques and stitches.
-Kits may be used in this class. - Any other worked picture, using any technique (stitching, sticking, embellishing, etc) on any background.
-Please note instructions at top of class.
+Please note instructions about hanging at top of this section.

 The F C BENNETT MEMORIAL TROPHY will be awarded to the exhibitor with the most points in classes 521 to 534.
-2016 winner: Suzy Denner
+2017 winner: Suzy Denner